 For context, here’s The-Numbers upcoming theatrical calendar:

 Interestingly, these are films that are locked into the calendar.
-Raya and the Last Dragon will be in theaters and available on Disney’s Premiere Access program.
-Warner Bros is releasing all their films both on HBO Max and in theaters, including Tom and Jerry last weekend, King Kong vs Godzilla on March 26th and Mortal Kombat in April.
-In other words, for the big films in March, they aren’t going anywhere, because of the dual release strategy.
+Raya and the Last Dragon will be in theaters and available on Disney’s Premier Access program.
+Warner Bros. is releasing all their films both on HBO Max and in theaters, including Tom and Jerry last weekend, King Kong vs. Godzilla on March 26th and Mortal Kombat in April.
+In other words, for the big films in March, they aren’t going anywhere because of the dual release strategy.

 (And if I were at a studio?
 I’d be looking to move films up into April.
 If you get rid of the (largely artificial) constraint of needing a full six to eight week marketing campaign, something like James Bond could slot into April 23rd and have two weeks by itself in theaters.
 But this is risky/aggressive, which isn’t usually how you’d describe movie studios.)